tyranno-studios/blockchain-brawlers-whitepaper/README.md

 This mode is in active development and should be live before the end of the year.

+# Promotional Items That Have Utility

+test test test

-# Deprecated Items That No Longer Have Utility
+# Deprecated Items That Have No Utility
 *The below listed items will have no further in game use, as a result their value may be greatly diminished.*

 ## Rings